Walter Curry - Head Women's Track Coach

 Mike Simeone - Assistant Coach (sprints)

-In addition to coaching, Mike works for Gaylord Hospital in outpatient physical therapy as an aide where he works with the clinical staff in rehabilitating patients, including professional athletes, for the return to their sport.
+In addition to coaching, Mike works for Gaylord Hospital in outpatient physical therapy as an aide.
+He works with the clinical staff in rehabilitating patients, including professional athletes to return to their sport.

 Mike has an advanced sprint, hurdle, and relay specialist certification through the USTFCCCA, as well as a USATF Level 1 certification, and has completed the CSCS from the NSCA.